 About Me

-I am a third year PhD student at MIT EECS, where I am grateful to be under the guidance of Professor Nir Shavit as a member of the Shavit Lab.
+I am a fourth year PhD student at MIT EECS, where I am grateful to be under the guidance of Professor Nir Shavit as a member of the Shavit Lab.
 Prior to my graduate studies, I received my BA in computer science and in neuroscience from Columbia University, where I conducted research at the Peter Sims Lab.

 News